nttgin/BGPalerter/docs/configuration.md

 >    description: an example on path matching
 >    ignoreMorespecifics: false
 >  path:
->    match: ".*2194,1234$"
+>    - match: ".*2194,1234$"
 >      notMatch: ".*5054.*"
 >      matchDescription: detected scrubbing center
+>    - match: ".*123$"
+>      notMatch: ".*5056.*"
+>      matchDescription: other match
 > ```

+Path is a list of matching rules, in this way multiple matching rules can be defined for the same prefix (rules are in OR).

+More about path matching [here](path-matching.md).

-> An alert will be generated when a BGP announcements for 165.254.255.0/24 or a more specific contains an AS_PATH
+> An alert will be generated for example when a BGP announcements for 165.254.255.0/24 or a more specific contains an AS_PATH
 > terminating in 2194,1234 but not containing 5054.
 The generated alert will report the matchDescription field.

-More path matching options are available, see the entire list [here](prefixes.md#prefixes-fields)

 Example of alert:
 > Matched "an example on path matching" on prefix 98.5.4.3/22 (including length violation) 1 times